New SC law aims to ensure no veteran dies without proper recognition

 “These key pieces of legislation not only improve the quality of life for our military and families but also champions our state’s progress of ensuring our veterans receive the aid and benefits they deserve with ease,” he said in a statement to the Gazette.

+SC Daily Gazette is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+SC Daily Gazette maintains editorial independence.
+Contact Editor Seanna Adcox for questions: info@scdailygazette.com.
+Follow SC Daily Gazette on Facebook and X.

-The post New SC law aims to ensure no veteran dies without proper recognition appeared first on SC Daily Gazette.
+The post New SC law aims to ensure no veteran dies without proper recognition appeared first on Louisiana Illuminator.